 At the time of the February 11, 2020 application submittal, Enbridge had completed wetland and waterbody surveys of approximately 70 percent of the proposed Project work areas.
 Since the February 11, 2020 application submittal, Enbridge has completed the remaining wetland and waterbody surveys along the Project route.
 Enbridge is submitting an addendum to the 2019 Wetland and Waterbody Survey Report that includes information collected during the 2020 field season.
 The addendum wetland and waterbody delineation report for the 2020 surveys that includes representative photographs, data sheets, and maps is provided as Attachment C-1 in the Supplemental Application Information.
 Wetland and waterbody locations are shown on the aerial maps provided as Attachment B of the Supplemental Application Information.
 Attachment H includes a wetland and waterbody crossing table identifying Project impacts.
+Enbridge has completed wetland delineations during the 2019 survey season on approximately 70 percent of the Project route.
+Wetland delineations are not completed on the remaining locations in 2020.
+Enbridge used WWI data in areas where delineations are not compete.
 Enbridge based the wetland delineations on the criteria and methods outlined in the following documents: